nextpyp/prismpyp/docs/metadata.md

 === "nextPYP"

-      a.
-Create an output directory for nextPYP-derived metadata:
+      - Create an output directory for nextPYP-derived metadata:
          ```bash
          mkdir -p metadata_from_nextpyp
          ```

-      b.
-Run the following command to assemble metadata from nextPYP preprocessing results:
+      - Run the following command to assemble metadata from nextPYP preprocessing results:
          ```bash
          prismpyp metadata_nextpyp \
             --pkl-path example_data/pkl \
             --output-dir metadata_from_nextpyp \
             --cryosparc-path example_data/J7_exposures_accepted_exported.cs
          ```

       You can omit `--cryosparc-path` if you do not need **relative ice thickness** visualization.

 === "cryoSPARC"

-      To build metadata directly from **CryoSPARC** outputs, you’ll need data from the `Import`, `Patch CTF Estimation`, and `CTFFIND4` jobs.
+      To build metadata directly from **cryoSPARC** outputs, you’ll need data from the `Import`, `Patch CTF Estimation`, and `CTFFIND4` jobs.

-      For the test dataset (EMPIAR-10379), the deposited data already contains aligned micrographs, so you can skip motion correction.
+      For the test dataset (EMPIAR-10379), the deposited data already contains motion corrected micrographs, so you can skip motion correction.

-      a.
-Export the outputs of the following jobs and note their locations:
+      - Export the outputs of the following jobs and note their locations:

          - **Import Micrographs** → `J1`
          - **Patch CTF Estimation** → `J2`
          - **CTFFIND4** → `J3`
-         - CryoSPARC project directory → `/cryosparc/output/dir`
+         - cryoSPARC project directory → `/cryosparc/output/dir`

-      b.
-Create the metadata directory:
+      - Create the metadata directory:
          ```bash
          mkdir -p metadata_from_cryosparc
          ```

-      c.
-Build the metadata table:
+      - Build the metadata table:
          ```bash
          prismpyp metadata_cryosparc \
             --imported-dir "/cryosparc/output/dir/J1/imported" \